Vassilis Xanthopoulos: Panionios (2011–2012)

+Panathinaikos (2012–2013)

+In 2012, Xanthopoulos returned to Panathinaikos as an auxiliary player.

+Obradoiro (2013–2014)

+Xanthopoulos moved to the Spanish League club Obradoiro in 2013.

+Panionios (2014–2015)

+Xanthopoulos returned for a second stint with Panionios in 2014.

+Aris (2015–2017)

-In 2015, he moved to Aris Thessaloniki.
+In 2015, Xanthopoulos moved to Aris, where he spent two seasons.

+AEK (2017–2019)

-On July 5, 2017, Xanthopoulos moved to AEK Athens of the Greek League, where he signed a one-year contract with a prospect of renewal for another year.
-With AEK, he won the Greek Cup title, in 2018 and also the Champions League title the same year.
+On July 5, 2017, Xanthopoulos moved to AEK Athens of the Greek Basket League, where he signed a one-year contract, with the option of renewal for another season.
+With AEK, he won the Greek Cup title, in 2018, as well as the FIBA Champions League title during the same season.

+Peristeri (2019–2020)

 On July 1, 2019, Xanthopoulos and AEK officially parted ways.
-Three days later, Xanthopoulos joined Peristeri.
-He averaged 2.6 points, 1.6 rebounds, and 3.5 assists per game with Peristeri.
-On August 13, 2020, Xanthopoulos parted ways with the team.
+Three days later, Xanthopoulos joined the Greek club Peristeri.
+He averaged 2.6 points, 1.6 rebounds and 3.5 assists per game with Peristeri.
+On August 13, 2020, Xanthopoulos left the team.

+Kolossos Rodou (2020–2022)

-On August 21, 2020, Xanthopoulos moved to Kolossos Rodou.
-On June 30, 2021, he renewed his contract with the island team and was named team captain.
-In 17 games, he averaged 4.2 points (shooting with 36% from the 3-point line), 2.4 rebounds, 4.9 assists and 1 steal, playing around 20 minutes per contest.
-He was ruled out just before the end of the season due to an unspecified injury.
+On August 21, 2020, Xanthopoulos moved to the Greek club Kolossos Rodou.
+On June 30, 2021, he renewed his contract with the Greek island team, and was named team captain.
+In 17 games, he averaged 4.2 points (shooting with 36% from the 3-point line), 2.4 rebounds, 4.9 assists and 1 steal in 20 minutes per contest.
+He was ruled out just before the end of the season, due to an unspecified injury.

+Return to AEK (2022–2023)

-On August 29, 2022, Xanthopoulos returned to AEK for a second stint, following his Kolossos coach Ilias Kantzouris.
+On August 29, 2022, Xanthopoulos returned to AEK for a second stint, following his Kolossos head coach Ilias Kantzouris to the team.
+In 22 league games, he averaged 2.4 points, 1 rebound and 3.8 assists in 14 minutes per contest.

+Peristeri (2023–2025)

+On July 29, 2023, Xanthopoulos returned to Peristeri, under head coach Vassilis Spanoulis.

+On May 3, 2025, Xanthopoulos announced his retirement from professional basketball after the last game of the season against Panionios.

 National team career

+Greek junior national team

-Xanthopoulos was also a member of the Greek junior national teams.
+Xanthopoulos was a member of the Greek junior national teams.
 He won the bronze medal at the 2002 FIBA Europe Under-18 Championship, the bronze medal at the 2003 FIBA Under-19 World Cup, and the silver medal at the 2005 FIBA Under-21 World Cup.
 He also played at the 2004 FIBA Europe Under-20 Championship.

+Greek senior national team

-He has also been a member of the senior men's Greek national basketball team.
-With Greece's senior national team, he played at EuroBasket 2011.
+Xanthopoulos was also a member of the senior men's Greek national team.
+With Greece's senior national team, he played at the 2011 FIBA EuroBasket.